kyma-project/addons/bundles/aws-service-broker-0.0.1/docs/overview.md

 kubectl create secret generic {secret_name} -n {namespace} --from-literal=accesskeyid=$KEY_ID --from-literal=secretkey=$SECRET_ACCESS_KEY
 ```

-For more detailed information about the AWS Service Broker prerequisites read this [document](https://github.com/awslabs/aws-servicebroker/blob/v1.0.0/docs/install_prereqs.md).
+For more information about the AWS Service Broker prerequisites, read [this](https://github.com/awslabs/aws-servicebroker/blob/v1.0.0/docs/install_prereqs.md) document.

 >**NOTE:** You can provision only one instance of the AWS Service Broker in each Namespace.